Buying a foreclosure or REO property in

 Are REO's a bargain in Flowery Branch?

-It's frequently assumed that any REO must be a bargain and an opportunity for easy money.
-This isn't always true.
+It is commonly assumed that any REO must be a good deal and an chance for easy money.
+This usually isn't true.
 You have to be prudent about buying a REO if your intent is to make money off of it.
-While it's true that the bank is typically anxious to sell it fast, they are also strongly encouraged to get as much as they can for it.
-When contemplating the value of a REO, you need to look closely at comparable sales in the neighborhood and be sure to take into account the time and cost of any repairs or remodeling needed to prepare the house for resale.
-The bargains with money making potential exist, and many people do very well flipping foreclosures.
-But there are also many REO's that are not good buys and may lose money.
+While it's true that the bank is usually anxious to sell it quickly, they are also strongly interested to get as much as they can for it.
+When pondering the value of a REO, you need to look closely at comparable sales in the neighborhood and be sure to take into account the time and cost of any repairs or remodeling needed to prepare the house for resale.
+It is possible to find REOs with money-making potential, and many people do very well buying foreclosures.
+However there are also many REO's that are not good buys and not likely to turn a profit.

 All set to make an offer?